myz000/eVecs/README.md

 Extending the capabilities of the eVec model, the eVecs framework provides a comprehensive solution for learning disentangled representations across multiple legal elements.
 It employs multiple eVec models, each dedicated to capturing the specific characteristics of a different legal element.

-The eVec aims to learn a disentangled representation that maximally preserves the information relevant to a specific element while omitting irrelevant element information.
  The learned representations are task-independent and can be directly applied to multiple tasks or fine-tuned for different downstream tasks.
 The benefit of our model is even more noticeable when only a small quantity of labeled data is accessible.